Details of Seven Day Complete Rwanda Tour

 In the afternoon, you'll return to Kigali to overnight.

 DAY SEVEN - KIGALI

-After breakfast you'll be treated to a city tour covering some of the city's most famous sites including the craft markets, genocide memorial, and Kigali Museum.
+After breakfast you'll be treated to a city tour covering some of the city's most famous sites including the craft markets, genocide memorial and the campaign against genocide museum.

 Get your last minute shopping done, and then it's off to the airport for your onward journey.